Trash Cart Size Based on Household Size

 For Curbside Service, collection is weekly for trash and compost carts, and every other week for recycling.
 Food scraps, food-soiled paper and yard trimmings may be placed in the compost cart, which is collected weekly.
 The Collection Schedule provides more information about when carts are collected on your street whether you have Curbside Service or Shared Service.

 Choose a trash cart size that is large enough for the household size below, which includes a little extra capacity for holidays, family celebrations, non-recyclable online shipment packaging, and household projects throughout the year.
-Remember, the goal is to reduce waste, but preserve enough capacity for extra trash (and avoid having to buy an extra garbage sticker from the City or local Safeway and Nob Hill grocery stores.)
+The goal is to reduce waste, but preserve enough capacity for extra trash (and avoid having to buy extra trash stickers).

 Trash cart size assumes the household is already recycling and composting fully and correctly.
 See What Goes Where.